Road transport

 Accelerating electrification of transport fleets across the Americas

 It is optimally placed to support municipal transport providers with their decarbonisation goals and enable the wholesale shift to electromobility.
-Currently VG Mobility’s portfolio includes projects across Latin America with over 1,500 buses, transporting more than 3 million passengers a month and saving over 1,160 tons CO2 each month.
+Currently VGMobility’s portfolio includes projects across Latin America with over 2,700 buses, transporting more than 30 million passengers, and saving over 1,835 tons of CO2 each month.

 Fleet of electric busses